Bonne Santé Liposome: Liposomal Magnesium - 250ml

 - Increases GABA, a hormone that helps lower anxiety levels and helps you calm down

-- Regulates stress hormones, such as cortisol
+- Regulates stress hormone cortisol

 - Helps in the production of serotonin, a hormone that regulates sleep and mood, among other things.